 The built-in air-gap between the wallet and the primary seal is not being utilized in this configuration.
 To adopt this configuration the user ought to rule out any concerns of malware or possible compromises on the mobile phone.
 The "Display Transaction Details" option is turned on by default on the Secondary Seal.
-You must apply the same validation of transaction details to both the BlueWallet and the the Secondary Seal for similar reason as described previously.
+You must apply the same validation of transaction details to both the BlueWallet and the Secondary Seal for similar reasons as described previously.

 There are several advantages in adopting the Ai-Fi Counterseal Wallet: